Brennan’s French Onion Soup Recipe

 French onion soup in a pot.

-1. While the soup is simmering, use a whisk to blend the egg and heavy cream together in a small bowl.
-Reserve for later.
+1. While the soup is simmering, whisk the egg and heavy cream together in a small bowl—reserve for later.

 2. Remove the pot from the heat.